Devan (film): Production

-The film was Arun Pandian's 100th film as actor and debut film as director.
+The film was Arun Pandian's 50th film as actor and debut film as director.
 The climax scene was shot in Kakinada, Andhra Pradesh, at the harbour, where underwater sequences were shot, using helicopters and ships, 3000 tractors, 50 buses, and 200 camels.
 Says Arun Pandian, "It's a story that I penned about 10 years back.
 Earlier when I casually talked to Vijayakanth about my intention of directing a film he had said that he would definitely act whenever I directed it.
 I reminded him of it and he promptly agreed.
 He was confident and didn't have any apprehension that I being the actor-director would give more footage to myself!".
+Vijayakanth made a special appearance, and charged no remuneration for doing so.

 Soundtrack

 The soundtrack and background score were composed by music director Ilaiyaraaja.

-Critical reception
+Release and reception

-Balaji wrote:"though the movie starts off impressively, it eventually turns into a cliche-ridden outing filled with sentiments, revenge and action".
-Another reviewer wrote:"An interesting screenplay, with suspense, action, vendetta and patriotism weaved in, the male characters are well-etched, and the female characters given just enough scope to justify their presence in the film.
+A reviewer wrote:"An interesting screenplay, with suspense, action, vendetta and patriotism weaved in, the male characters are well-etched, and the female characters given just enough scope to justify their presence in the film.
 Only that the film is a bit too lengthy and could have been trimmed a little".
 Chennaionline.com wrote "‘Devan’ is an impressive debut by actor-turned-director Arun Pandian".
+The Hindu wrote "There is a laudable theme that has been touched upon and, of course, plenty of action.
+Probably proper pruning and crisp narration would have done "Devan" a world of good".
+Cinesouth wrote "Story, Screenplay, Produced and Directed by- Arun Pandian.
+He had done a good job as he blended suspense and realistic screenplay very well initially, but as soon as Vijayakanth makes his entry, Arun Pandian begins to loose his grip on the screenplay.
+Even a newborn could easily predict the next step that he intends to take when the court releases him.
+The screenplay is so predictable and routine.
+However, all these drawbacks are very well covered up by the excellent performances by the lead artists and the magnificent cinematography of Selvakumar.
+These two factors have together rescued 'Devan' from being an utter disaster".

+The film was dubbed in Telugu as Mass with Srihari replacing Karthik.